 If it were not so, the fluid would move in the direction of the resultant force.

-Thus, the pressure on a fluid at rest is isotropic; That is, it acts with equal magnitude in all directions.
+Thus, the pressure on a fluid at rest is isotropic; it acts with equal magnitude in all directions.

-This feature allows fluids to transmit force through the length of pipes or tubes; That is, a force applied to a fluid in a pipeline is transmitted, through the fluid, to the other end of the pipe.
+This feature allows fluids to transmit force through the length of pipes or tubes; That is, a force applied to a liquid in a pipeline is transmitted, through the fluid, to the other end of the line.

-When this condition of V = 0 is applied to the Navier-Stokes equation, the pressure gradient becomes a function of the forces of the body only.
+When this condition of V = 0 is applied to the Navier-Stokes equation, the pressure gradient becomes a function of the body’s forces only.

 For a barotropic fluid in a field of conservative force as a gravitational force field, the pressure exerted by a fluid in equilibrium becomes a function of the force exerted by gravity.